Nic-223/Secureauth/README.md

 Once installed, SecureAuth will automatically run in the background and monitor for blacklisted applications.
 If it detects any, it will print a warning message to the server console and prevent the application from running.

-You can customize the list of blacklisted applications by editing the `blacklisted_apps_detect` array in the `server.lua` file.
+You can customize the list of blacklisted applications by editing the `blacklisted_detection_rt` array in the `server.lua` file.

 ## License